So, why would a man want to dye his beard white? Well, there are more reasons than you might initially have thought of.

-The problem with applying new products onto your face or body is that there is a small chance you may be allergic to it.
-This would usually result in an unpleasant rash on your face.
+The problem with applying new products to your face or body is that there is a small chance you may be allergic to them.

-Apply your product of choice onto your beard.
-Massage it into your beard using the tips of your fingers, run it through so you coat the entire hair fibers.
+Apply your product to your beard.
+Massage it into your beard using the tips of your fingers, and run it through so you coat the entire beard.